Homemade Grappa

 Penalties and Risks

-"Anyone who clandestinely manufactures alcohol or alcoholic beverages is punished with imprisonment from six months to three years and with a fine from double to ten times the tax evaded."
+“Anyone who illegally produces alcohol or alcoholic beverages shall be punished with imprisonment from six months to three years and a fine equal to two to ten times the evaded tax.”

-Each batch of grappa produced is also constantly examined by customs officials of the Customs and Monopolies Agency (ADM) before being put on sale.
-This entity grants authorization after conducting qualitative analyses to verify the safety of the product: only then can this noble aquavit be called grappa, ready to be enjoyed in all its authenticity and purity.
+Every batch of Grappa produced is also analyzed by the laboratory of the Italian Customs and Monopolies Agency (ADM) before being sold.
+Only after chemical and documentary analysis ensures the safety of the product does the Agency authorize its release: only then can this noble spirit proudly bear the name Grappa, ready to be enjoyed in all its authenticity and purity.

 adm-grappa-fatta-casa